Cusirramos-Diego/Optimization-of-marketing-strategies-through-user-behavior-analysis/README.md

 💭 General recommendations:
 Recommended prioritizing channels with the highest return on investment and rethinking the acquisition strategy for those with low profitability and lower user retention.

+🔮 What I would do next:
+As a continuation of this project, I would evaluate multi-touch attribution models to better understand the contribution of each acquisition channel throughout the customer journey.
+I would also segment users according to acquisition campaigns, develop predictive LTV models, and validate budget redistribution strategies through controlled marketing experiments before scaling investment decisions.

 ▶️ How to Run:
 •	Clone the repository: git clone https://github.com/Cusirramos-Diego/Optimization-of-marketing-strategies-through-user-behavior-analysis.git